davdar/maam/writeup/paper.markdown

 about state effects.

 \paragraph{Nondeterminism Effect}
-A type operator `M` support the monadic nondeterminism effect if it supports an alternation operator `⟨+⟩` and its unit `mzero`.
+A type operator `M` supports the monadic nondeterminism effect if it supports an alternation operator `⟨+⟩` and its unit `mzero`.
 `````align````````````````````````````````````````
 M        : Type → Type
 _[⟨+⟩]_  : ∀ α, M(α) × M(α) → M(α)